A million buds are born that never blow,

 Or all in vain was good.

-We are busy working to bring Christina Rossetti's "Buds and Babies" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "Buds and Babies" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Buds and Babies" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.